 Step 4.
 Tear down the Cameras

-Hold the cable of the camera and lift it up slowly.
-Then all the cameras can be removed.
+Hold the camera cable and lift it up slowly.
+Then, all the cameras can be removed.

 The component on the left is a 2MP camera with the F/1.8 aperture.
-The one in the middle is a 12MP main camera with the F/1.79 aperture and it uses the IMX363 sensor.
-The module on the right is a TOF 3D camera which can receive light signal.
+The one in the middle is a 12MP main camera with an F/1.79 aperture and uses an IMX363 sensor.
+The module on the right is a TOF 3D camera which can receive light signals.

 Step 5.
-Take out Jack Plug, Motor Module and Earphone
+Take out the Jack Plug, Motor Module, and Earphone

 Use the pry to take out the jack plug.

-Remove the connector below the cable of FPC with the pry.
+Remove the connector below the FPC with the pry.

-Now take out the earphone slowly.
+Now, take out the earphones slowly.
 The cable of FPC here is so fragile that it is easy to get broken.

 Utilize a pry to remove the motor.